 Who doesn’t love cucumbers?
 They’re the perfect salad topper, they’re tasty in sandwiches, and we wouldn’t have pickles without them.
 Can you imagine life without pickles?
 Well instead of running to the store every time you want new produce, now you can plant your own.
 Yes, you can grow your own cucumbers from the comforts of your home.

-In order to do this, start with hybrid cucumber seeds.
-These don’t require pollination so you can grow them indoors.
+You can grow them indoors.
 You’ll also need a large pot because cucumbers require a lot of room to grow.
 At the bottom of the pot, place gravel or small stones to help with drainage.
 This will protect the roots of the cucumber plant from getting soggy.

 Now it’s time to get your hands dirty.
 Literally.
 Fill the planting pots with an even mixture of soil and compost.
 You can even use the soil found in your backyard, although that means you’re taking the risk of bringing insects into your home.
 Your best bet would be to buy a bag of potting soil from your local garden store.
 Plant four to five seeds ½ an inch deep into the pot, spacing them at least ½ an inch apart.

 One of the most important aspects to gardening is watering.
 Water the soil so that it’s saturated, but make sure not to overdo it.
 Continue watering periodically until it drains from the bottom of the pot.
 Place the pot in a location where there’s plenty of sun.
 For the best results, the cucumber plant should receive six hours of sunlight a day.

 The importance of thinning